-The most common approach for improving precision of a static analysis in the presence of reflection is profiling from an observed set of executions, assuming that the observed program exercises all possible behaviors [14]-[16].
-For example, Averroes [17] can use TamiFlex [16] when building call graphs, to unsoundly improve precision over its conservative defaults.
+The most common approach for improving precision of a static analysis in the presence of reflection is profiling from an observed set of executions, assuming that the observed program exercises all possible behaviors.
+Livshits [13] requires user annotations or dynamic information from casts to estimate reflection targets as part of static call graph construction.
+Tatsubori [14] earlier built a system with similar qualities.
+TamiFlex [15] performs unsound dynamic analysis of reflection and dynamic class loading.
+It replaces uses of reflection by standard method calls, and supplies the modified call graphs to existing static-analysis tools.
+In other words, an unsound analysis can be built on top of TamiFlex, just as a sound analysis can be built on top our our work.
+An example is that Averroes [16] can use TamiFlex when building call graphs, to unsoundly improve precision over its conservative defaults.
 All of these approaches that use dynamic information are unsound.
 By contrast, our approach is sound: it makes conservative assumptions about any occurrence of reflection that it cannot handle.

 In some special cases, reflection can be resolved based on assumptions about the run-time execution context.
-For example, Zhang's GUI error detection tool [18] builds reflection-aware call graphs for Android applications, based on the contents of configuration files at compile time.
+For example, Zhang's GUI error detection tool [17] builds reflection-aware call graphs for Android applications, enabling it to find more GUI errors than without.
+However, it only handles a particular scenario - it converts reflective calls into explicit constructor invocations based on the contents of configuration files at compile time.
 This approach is sound if the same configuration files will be installed at run time as at analysis time.
 This is the same assumption made by Epicc [3] to handle inter-component communication, which our system uses.

 A few static analyses partially handle reflection.
-Javari [19] introduces a new API to invoke reflection that does a single dynamic check of the method signature rather than of the object.
+Javari [18] introduces a new API to invoke reflection that does a single dynamic check of the method signature rather than of the object.
 Programs using that API can be soundly type-checked.
 Our approach could eliminate that special API and the run-time check.
-Li et al. [20] developed an unsound self-inferencing reflection resolution to improve the precision of a pointer analysis for Java programs.
+Li et al. [19] developed an unsound self-inferencing reflection resolution to improve the precision of a pointer analysis for Java programs.
 They additionally analyzed how reflection is used in open-source Java applications.
 In contrast, our approach is sound and our evaluation focuses on the use of reflection in Android apps.